brianhempel/gogo/README.md

-# Jumpstart
+# GoGo

+Yaknow how you're waiting for waiting for Rails to start and other people overhear you say "Go Go Go Go!" to your computer?

 Install the gem:

-    gem install jumpstart
+    gem install gogo

 Make sure you're in your Rails project and then run:

-    $ jumpstart
+    $ gogo

 That will launch you into a pseudo-shell with the Rails test environment reloaded.
-If you want to use jumpstart for development commands such as `rake db:seed`, `rake db:migrate`, or `rails console`, launch a separate shell and run:
+If you want to use gogo for development commands such as `rake db:seed`, `rake db:migrate`, or `rails console`, launch a separate shell and run:

-    $ jumpstart d
+    $ gogo d

 Now, run some commands.
 Ruby scripts that load Rails should start astronomically faster.

 ## Sounds fishy...

 It is fishy.
-Jumpstart is a hack script.
+GoGo is a hack script.

 I'm sharing it with the world because it's an incredibly useful hack, but I can't guarantee any level of maintenance on my part.
 If stuff breaks, you're on your own to fix it.
-Leave your experience in the [wiki](https://github.com/brianhempel/jumpstart/wiki) to help others.
+Leave your experience in the [wiki](https://github.com/brianhempel/gogo/wiki) to help others.

-Jumpstart is a lot like Spork.
-Jumpstart preloads your rails environment.
-When you run a ruby command, the jumpstart process is forked and the command is loaded into that environment.
+GoGo is a lot like Spork.
+GoGo preloads your rails environment.
+When you run a ruby command, the gogo process is forked and the command is loaded into that environment.
 Here's a performance comparison for a large project:

     $ time bundle exec cucumber features/admin/dashboard.feature:0
     real  0m30.457s
     user  0m27.300s
     sys   0m2.941s

-    $ jumpstart
+    $ gogo
-    Creating default Jumpfile for Rails...
+    Creating default Gofile for Rails...
     Loading application.rb...and environment.rb...and cucumber...and cucumber/rails...and webmock/cucumber...and ruby-debug...and factory_girl/step_definitions...and email_spec...and email_spec/cucumber...and capybara/firebug...and vcr...and rake...took 26.25 seconds.
     test $ cucumber features/admin/dashboard.feature:0
     cucumber took 3.65 seconds.